Module Assessment| Hitchhikers Platform

 Click out of code editing, wait for the console to say the update was successful and return to your Live Preview tab and do a hard refresh.
 Run a search for “Restaurants”.
 Look at what a difference!

 Run a search for “faqs”.
-You decide you want to:
+You decide you want to configure the

 - Update the pageTitle to “FAQ Search”